 Keep donation and moving expense receipts associated with your long-distance move.
 You may be able to deduct these items from your income tax.
 And if your move is requested by your employer, you’ll need receipts to be reimbursed.

-For more information about preparing for a long-distance move, or to get a quote, contact our team of experts at Checkmate Movers.
+For more information about preparing for a long-distance move, or to get a quote, contact Checkmate Movers.
 We’ll make your next move your best move.